How It Should Fit: Gently hugging your torso

 Jacket vs. Shirt Midsection Width Measurements: Should they be similar?

-It is common for your jacket’s Midsection Width be the same as or close to your shirt’s Midsection Width, especially if your shirt’s Midsection Width has been properly dialed in.
+It is common for your jacket’s Midsection Width to be the same as or close to your shirt’s Midsection Width, especially if your shirt’s Midsection Width has been properly dialed in.
 This is not always guaranteed, however, as the relationship between the two measurements depends on your fit preference for both garments.

 In general, shirts are designed to offer range of motion while jackets are designed to offer a trim appearance when standing with your arms at rest.
 If you like a slim fit for both your shirts and jackets, the Midsection Widths of each are likely to be very close in measurement.
 Gentlemen who prefer a relaxed shirt fit compared to their jacket fit, however, may find that the jacket’s Midsection Width measures smaller than the shirt’s Midsection Width.
 Conversely, if you prefer a slim or very slim midsection fit for the shirt but a classic fit for the jacket midsection, you may find that the jacket’s Midsection Width measures the same or .5”-1” larger than the shirt’s Midsection Width.